What is Windows Prefetch? (glossary)

 |---|---|---|

-| Proves execution? | Yes | No — presence only |
+| Proves execution | Yes | No, presence only |

-| Records hash? | No (path hash only) | Yes (SHA-1) |
+| Records content hash | No (path hash only) | Yes (SHA-1) |

-| Records run times? | Yes, up to 8/10 | No |
+| Records run times | Yes, up to 8 or 10 | No |

-| Records publisher / version? | No | Yes |
+| Records publisher / version | No | Yes |

-| Survives binary deletion? | Yes (file deletion only) | Yes |
+| Survives binary deletion | Yes | Yes |

-| Default-on? | Yes (desktops) | Yes |
+| Default-on desktops | Yes | Yes |

-For full coverage, see Amcache vs Prefetch.
+For the full comparison, see Amcache vs Prefetch.

-When Prefetch wins#
+When each one wins#

 Parsing tools#